netceteragroup/girders/src/site/markdown/index.md

 ![Girders](images/girders.jpg)

-# Netcetera Girders
+# Girders

 > [**Wordnet**](http://wordnetweb.princeton.edu/perl/webwn?s=girders): &#160;&#160;&#160;S: (n) **girder** (a beam made
 usually of steel; a main support in a structure)

 ## Mission Statement
-> Girders is the default Java application stack for [Netcetera](https://netcetera.com/) projects.
-It consolidates the dependencies, libraries and frameworks that we use in our projects.
+> Girders is an open source Java application stack, developed and maintained by [Netcetera](https://netcetera.com/).
+It consolidates dependencies, libraries and frameworks to be used in a project.
 Furthermore, it provides additional code, configuration and samples that aim at speeding up the development and maintenance of applications based on Girders.

 ## Getting Started